GitHubRulesOK/SumatraPDF-Plus/Plus/MuPDF/Readme.md

 page=1 author=WDAGUtilityAccount     modified=D:20260116215925Z      subtype=/FreeText  rect=[128.48616 460.0332 329.48616 561.0332] contents=This is a text...
 ...
 ```
-The script can be easily modified to exclude certain types or alter layout.
+The script can be easily modified to just one subtype or alter layout.
-You may be suprised that there are "popout" entries added by certain /Types and if you want to include those simply remove the `//` at start of the line `//          if (annotObj.get("Subtype") == "Popup") continue;` which means bypass reporting that type.
+You may be suprised that there are "popout" entries added by certain /Types

-**the dafault is a silent console but -c option is added** to use with redirection etc.
-To stop file write you can easily comment out the filewrite line e.g. `//out.write(line);` and delete the last 2 lines.
+Usage: mutool run links.js [switches] <file.pdf>
+Switches:
+  -b                  Block mode
+  -d                  Debug output
+  -p=r,a,n-g,e        Process page range.
+Accepts odd or even (No -p= is All)
+  -q                  Quieter
+  -r="Reportfile.ext" (Default is inputfile-list.txt)
+  -v                  More verbose information

 ### HL2Text.js Redundant replaced by Annots.js -m=HL2TXT [options] ... file.pdf